campbell000/blog/content/articles/beginners-guide-to-deep-learning-keras.md

 - Loss functions
 - How to evaluate the correctness of your Neural Network (accuracy is simply one metric)
 - Improving the accuracy of your model
+- Using other metrics (other than accuracy) to evaluate your model
 - Training Vs Testing your model (we "evaluated" our model on data it's already seen before, which is really not what you should be doing.
 We only did so for simplicity).

 Hopefully I've given you enough to pique your interest in furthering your own research.
 As you can see, there's quite a bit of overlap between Deep Learning, machine learning, computer science, math, and statistics, so don't despair if it all seems a little overwhelming!